Epoxy adhesive – the most used industrial adhesive

 Single component epoxy glues

-One component epoxy adhesives are easy to process as they do not require mixing.
+One component epoxy resin adhesives are easy to process as they do not require mixing unlike 2K epoxy glue.
 They usually have a paste-like consistency which makes them ideal for application by trowel or extrusion by beads.
 These adhesives cure in elevated temperature between 120° and 175°C (250° and 350°F) depending on the formulation.
-They fill and seal gaps efficiently, particularly between metal surfaces.
+The single component heat cure adhesive systems fill and seal gaps efficiently, particularly between metal surfaces.

 One part epoxy adhesives also appear in a form of heat curing film adhesive.
 The film adhesives are the best applied on large areas for bonding or laminating purposes.
 These films are found for example in the aerospace industry in assembly compounds.
-The one part systems are also common as construction epoxy adhesive.
+The one part epoxy resins adhesives are also common as construction epoxy adhesive which can be applied for instance when laying tiles.

 5 common types of epoxy resin adhesive